How much does a Data Manager make?

 Average Salary: $157,173

-Stamford boasts a strong financial sector, with companies like Blackstone and United Technologies.
-Data managers here play a key role in decision-making processes.
-The city offers a mix of corporate and tech opportunities.
+Stamford boasts a strong financial sector with many opportunities for data managers.
+Companies such as Blackstone and United Technologies require experts to handle their data needs.
+The city offers a mix of corporate and tech roles.

 Find Data Manager jobs in Stamford, CT